-Children who are two years old or who have outgrown their rear-facing convertible child seat can ride forward-facing in the vehicle.
+Children who are two years old or who have outgrown their rear-facing convertible child seat can ride forwardfacing in the vehicle.
 Forward-facing child seats and convertible child seats used in the forward-facing direction are for children who are over two years old or who have outgrown the rear-facing weight or height limit of their rear-facing convertible child seat.
 Children should remain in a forward-facing child seat with a harness for as long as possible, up to the highest weight or height allowed by the child seat.
-These child seats are also held in the vehicle by the lap/shoulder belt or the LATCH child restraint anchorage system.
-Refer to "Lower Anchors and Tether for CHildren (LATCH)".

 All children whose weight or height is above the forward-facing limit for the child seat should use a belt-positioning booster seat until the vehicle's seat belts fit properly.
 If the child cannot sit with knees bent over the vehicle's seat cushion while the child's back is against the seatback, they should use a belt-positioning booster seat.
-The child and belt-positioning booster seat are held in the vehicle by the lap/shoulder belt.
+The child and belt-positioning booster seat are held in the vehicle by the seat belt.